Arkay-1248/Do-Not-Go-Gentle/Readme.md

 I am available primarily on [The Animonculory server](https://discord.gg/DffHKcszfg) or on the [Requiem Wabbajack server](https://discord.gg/pty64J2m).
 PLEASE, DO NOT DM ME ON DISCORD; it is more helpful for others if your problem gets a solution that others can see.

-You are welcome to [contribute](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Changelog.md) before you do.
+You are welcome to [contribute](https://github.com/Arkay-1248/Do-Not-Go-Gentle/issues/new/choose) to the list, however please check the [changelog](https://github.com/Arkay-1248/Do-Not-Go-Gentle/blob/main/Changelog.md) before you do.

-## The Animonculory Team
-- Althro - Leader & Head of Development
-- Styyx - Senior Management Team & Dev Team
-- Chef/Para0x - Senior Management Team & Dev Team
-- The Spaniard -Senior Management Team & Documentation
-- Annakins - Dev Team, Testing, Graphics & Documentation
-- Astro - Dev Team & Testing
-- Sanguine - Dev Team & Testing
-- DestinySlayer - Dev Team & Community Engagement